 Q. Can I take ibuprofen with bevacizumab (Avastin)?

 No clinically relevant drug interaction has been reported when taken along with ibuprofen.
 Please follow your doctor's advice regarding its use.

-User Submitted Feedback For Avastin NA Injection
+User Submitted Feedback For Avastin Injection

 Patients taking Avastin Injection

 Substitutes for Avastin